Care and Learning Alliance’s Family Support Service

 What is Family Support?

-The Family First service is available in Sutherland, Skye and Lochalsh and is delivered by coordinators and a team of volunteers.
+The Family Support Home Visiting service is available in Sutherland, Skye and Lochalsh and is delivered by coordinators and a team of volunteers.
 The support is given to a family in their own home, or outings with the children or family.
 In addition, we offer parent toddler support groups in four locations – Lairg, Portree & Kyleakin.

 We provide a confidential support service to families where there is at least one child under the age of 5 years.
 A coordinator or volunteer will be matched individually and work with each family in a supporting, caring and appropriate manner.
 Our team are all family orientated and give their time and experience when it is suitable.